 Other ingredients like are able to direct their energy to the liver to cleanse and detoxify which goes to work in breaking up those fat stores as well as benefiting digestion.
 Cassia Seed is use for the same reason in a specific dose – because it acts on the liver to assist in cleansing and weight loss.

 Other herbs help to promote digestion by increasing digestive energy.

 All the herbs tie nicely together to create an environment within the gut that is well supported so that it can work like a well-oiled machine, effectively sifting out the rubbish from the nutrient rich.
 As you now understand, a poor working gut will lead to weight gain because it firstly can’t absorb nutrients which makes you overeat and put on the kilograms but also because it can’t sort out the ‘rubbish’ which can lead to toxic build up in fat stores.
-The good news is that Tiny Teatox formulations have taken all of this into consideration to ensure you are getting a safe and extremely effective Chinese medicine based treatment.
+The good news is that Digestive Herbs (formerly Tiny Tea) formulations have taken all of this into consideration to ensure you are getting a safe and extremely effective Chinese medicine based treatment.
 And the benefits don’t just stop there – because the gut is the pivot of health, many of your other ailments will fade away too!”